chriskonnertz/DeepLy/README.md

 [DeepL.com](https://www.deepl.com/) is a great, new translation service.
 It provides better translations compared to other popular translation engines.
 DeepLy is a PHP package that implements a client to interact with DeepL via their _undocumented_ API.
-I do not know if or when they will officially publish their API but I expect them to do it.
-Meanwhile you may use this PHP client implementation to prepare your project for the official API release.

 ## Installation